-You are expected to be in class every time we meet.
-You may have two "free skips," but each unexcused absence after that will result in 1% being subtracted from your final grade.
+You are expected to be in class every day.
+You may have four "free skips," but each unexcused absence after that will result in 0.5% being subtracted from your final grade.
 Attendance will be taken daily at the beginning of class.
-If you are late, it is your responsibility to see me after class; otherwise you will be counted as being absent.
+If you are late, it is your responsibility to see me after class.
 Absences that are excused (illness, school sponsored trips, etc.) will not be held against you.
 Those who attend class regularly will usually do much better than those who miss frequently.
 After missing a class, it is your responsibility to get the notes from a classmate and get any assignments and handouts from me.
 I will not redo a lecture for someone missing class although I'd be happy to explain things further to you during scheduled office hours.